 I'M GOING TO NEW YORK ON MONDAY!

-To refresh your memory, here's the basic ne
+To refresh your memory, here's the basic need-to-know's of the trip:

 Here we all are at PBS filming Tim Janis's Celebrate America in Pittsburgh, where we first got to meet him.
 (I'm on the right side, second row, second one in!)